-The vehicle has various information and warning labels at prominent locations.
-Do not remove information/warning labels.
+Various information and warning labels are attached in prominent locations on the product described.
+Do not remove any information or warning labels.
 If they are missing, you or others may not recognize dangers and may therefore be injured.

 2.4 Degrees of risk and symbols